bagg3rs/clonal-succession/.github/pull_request_template.md

 ## Type of Change
 <!-- Mark with an 'x' all that apply -->
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] 🐛 Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] ✨ New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] 💥 Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Documentation update
+- [ ] 📝 Documentation update
-- [ ] Code refactoring
+- [ ] ♻️ Code refactoring
-- [ ] Performance improvement
+- [ ] ⚡ Performance improvement
+- [ ] 🎨 Code style update
+- [ ] 🧪 Adding or updating tests
+- [ ] 🔥 Removing code or files

 ## Testing
 <!-- Describe the tests you ran to verify your changes -->